ppconde/Computer-Vision/README.md

 * GetHist
 	- Reads an image from the computer camera feed and analyzes it, displaying its histograms.
 	- Capable of displaying BGR histograms, grayscale histogram, or both at the same time, for comparison.

+## Aula 4
+* CalcGrad
+	- Read video filter, applying one of several gradient calculators, displaying the result.
+	- The gradient calculator are based in the first or second image derivatives.